 The best part about John’s book is that it is written in an engaging, narrative style.
 John shares his own perspective and experience while still using scientifically sound arguments for why the lifestyle he promotes will help us move closer to holistic, habitat-based human health as modeled by nature.
 It’s a great book to inspire you or a loved one to make changes in the way you live, whether that be hunting or growing your own food, investing in a stand-up desk, or finding a style of movement that truly satisfies your need for both physical challenge and playfulness.
 After reading this book, you may find yourself newly invigorated in the pursuit of your optimal healthy lifestyle, whatever that may be.

 The Paleo Manifesto: Ancient Wisdom for Lifelong Health is available on Amazon, both in print and on Kindle.
-It would make a great companion book to Your Personal Paleo Code, which focuses more on the nuts and bolts of nutrition while providing the action steps necessary to find your optimal Paleo diet.
+It would make a great companion book to Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014), which focuses more on the nuts and bolts of nutrition while providing the action steps necessary to find your optimal Paleo diet.